Adam Levine’s Wife Behati Prinsloo Is Pregnant With Their Second Child, See Her Instagram Announcement

 A post shared by Behati Prinsloo Levine (@behatiprinsloo) on

 Adam Levine’s relationship with Behati Prinsloo began just weeks after his split from Sports Illustrated swimsuit model Anne Vyalitsyna.
-Following their breakup, Levine went public with Prinsloo and after a short breakup in 2013, they became engaged and ultimately tied the knot in July 2014.
+Following their breakup, Levine went public with Prinsloo, and after a short breakup in 2013, they became engaged and ultimately tied the knot in July 2014.

 Shortly after Adam Levine married Behati Prinsloo, he spoke about their future plans for kids, telling Ryan Seacrest, via Us Weekly, that he would love to have “100 kids” with the model.